Survey Poll Results

 How much do you think the role of salespeople in the sales process needs to be rethought given changing buyers needs and habits?

-More than half of the B2B marketing leaders we interviewed felt that the role needed to change ‘radically’.
-The remainder said the role needed to change at least to some extent.
+As in the last two MarketView surveys, though this time with a much larger and more global pool of interviewees, more than half of the B2B marketing leaders we interviewed (in this case 55%) felt that the role needed to change ‘radically’.
+The rest said the role needed to change to at least some extent.
 No one thought it could continue as it has.

-Does involving your buyers and salespeople in thought leadership programmes appeal to you?
+Does involving your buyers and salespeople in thought leadership programs appeal to you?

-Without exception, ALL interviewees embraced the idea that buyers and salespeople would benefit from playing a more active role in thought leadership programmes.
+As in our previous polls, 100% of interviewees embraced the idea that buyers and salespeople would benefit from playing a more active role in thought leadership programs.
 This is about taking buyers on a journey, and listening and responding to what they share about their needs and experiences.

 Audiences no longer distinguish between B2C and B2B buying experiences.
 To engage buyers today businesses should surprise, excite and entertain them in the same way consumer experiences do.